Meditation Practice Calms Stress and Anxiety

 Meditation for 20 minutes a day allows my mind a respite and “jump tracks” from the constant swirl of thought to a lovely oasis where breathing in and out are all I need to do for 20 minutes.
 Not every day is great, but I think of each day as a brush stroke on a landscape painting, building a masterpiece a little bit at a time.
 And meditation practice gives a benchmark for mood and level of stress.

 I left NYC just as the mindfulness movement was gaining momentum and meditation centers were springing up around the city.
 Whether you live in a big city or not, you can find a meditation group locally on Meetup, try a variety on YouTube, or download an app for your phone such as Calm or Headspace.

 Another great way to start is to find online support.
-I’ve been getting a tremendous boost from Kelly Morris’s The Infinity Call.
+For awhile I got a tremendous boost from Kelly Morris’s The Infinity Call.
 Each session follows a consistent pattern yet each day is different.
 Not only does Kelly guide you through the meditation, she gives a talk after the session outlining the many facets of the practice.